Violence on London's streets 'must stop'

 Official statistics released in April showed the number of homicides in London had surged by 44% in the last year.

-More than 60 people have been killed in the capital this year - about half were the result of stabbings.
+More than 60 people have been killed in the capital this year - of which about half were the result of stabbings.

-Around the UK, two men died in stabbings in Liverpool and Luton across the bank holiday weekend.
+A former Met Police Superintendent, Leroy Logan, said the "growing crisis" had seen "younger and younger people" being groomed by negative peer groups and gangs.

-A 20-year-old man died after being stabbed in Liverpool city centre early on Sunday, while another victim, also aged 20, was killed in Bishopscote Road in Luton on Sunday evening.
+He told BBC Radio 4's Today programme that education was the key to stopping young people buying into "the thug life and all the glamorisation of that sort of violent lifestyle".